-David Apple had a vision to improve IOL technology; cataract surgical techniques and patient care throughout the world.
+David J. Apple had a vision to improve IOL technology; cataract surgical techniques and patient care throughout the world.

 - German Cancer Research Center